zhyanlin/zhyanlin.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. in Computer Science with a focus on computational biology and applied machine leanring.
-I obtained my PhD training at McGill University under the supervision of Prof. Mathieu Blanchette.
-I will join Data Science and Analytics Thrust at the Hong Kong University of Science and Technology (Guangzhou) as an assistant professor.
-I received my bachelor's degree from the City University of Hong Kong (2015).
-Prior to studying at McGill University, I worked as a research assistant (intern) at Indiana University (2013-2014), and the City University of Hong Kong (2015-2017).
+I am an assistant professor at the Data Science and Analytics (DSA) Thrust at the Hong Kong University of Science and Technology (Guangzhou).
+I obtained my Ph.D. in Computer Science with a focus on computational biology and applied machine learning at McGill University under the supervision of Prof. Mathieu Blanchette.
+I received my bachelor's degree in Computer Science from the City University of Hong Kong.
 For more information, please check my [CV](https://github.com/zhyanlin/zhyanlin.github.io/blob/master/files/Yanlin_CV_Aug.pdf).

+<span style="color:red"> Openings:</span>

-<span style="color:red"> Openings: I have multiple [fully-funded](https://fytgs.hkust-gz.edu.cn/admissions/before-submitting-an-application/scholarships-fees) Ph.D. positions (Spring/Fall) and research assistant/intern positions available at HKUST(GZ). </span> In particular, I am looking for students who are interested in computational biology and machine learning to work in the following directions:
+1. <b>PhD:</b> I have multiple [fully-funded](https://fytgs.hkust-gz.edu.cn/admissions/before-submitting-an-application/scholarships-fees) Ph.D. positions (<b>Fall 2025</b>) available at HKUST(GZ).
+I am particularly looking for students with a strong background in machine learning, such as LLMs, multimodal models, federated learning, etc., to work with me in the following directions:
+* Generative biology
+* Large language models
+* Data integration via multi-modal learning
 * Computational 3D genomics

-* Data integration via multi-modal learning
-* Interpretable machine learning for (epi)genome data analysis
-* Representation learning approaches in biological data analysis
+2. <b>RA/Intern:</b>  We have openings (remote) for research assistant/intern positions focusing on topics related to AI4Biology.
+Please email me if you are interested in joining.

+3. <b>RBM Students:</b> If you are an RBM student who wants to work with me in computational biology, feel free to drop by my office.

-If you have a degree in physics or similar programs and want to do research in computational biology and machine learning, you can also contact me to discuss possible options in the following directions:
+4. <b>Students at HKUST(GZ):</b> If you are a student at HKUST(GZ) and want to do research with me, have a quick chat, or learn about computational biology, you are welcome to drop by my office.
-* 3D genome modeling (i.e., Physics-informed GNN for 3D genome modeling, etc.)

 Please contact me by email with your CV, transcripts, publications (if any), motivation letter (required for shortlisted Ph.D. applicants), and research proposal (optional).

 Research
 ======
 My research focuses on developing and applying computational methods (i.e., algorithmic and machine learning approaches) for interpreting complex biological data sets.
+I have an increasing interest in developing large models for biology.
 This includes:

-1. Developing deep learning and statistical inference approaches to analyze and comprehend 3D genome organization.
+* Developing deep learning and statistical inference approaches to analyze and comprehend DNA sequence and 3D genome organization.
-2. Developing and tailoring representation learning algorithms to analyze biological data sets.
+* Developing and tailoring representation learning algorithms to analyze biological data sets.
-3. Developing and applying computational tools to analyze omics data (i.e., population genetics, cancer genomics, and MS/MS proteomics).
+* Developing and applying computational tools to analyze omics data (i.e., population genetics, cancer genomics, and MS/MS proteomics).
+* Developing and applying LLM and applications in bioinformatics.

 Selected Publications
 ======
+* Zhang Yanlin, Rola Dali, and Mathieu Blanchette, "RobusTAD: Reference panel based annotation of nested topologically associating domains."
+Genome Biology (minor revision submitted)
-* Zhang, Yanlin, and Mathieu Blanchette.
+* Zhang Yanlin, and Mathieu Blanchette.
 "Reference panel guided topological structure annotation of Hi-C data."
 Nature Communications 13.1 (2022): 7426.
-* Zhang, Yanlin, and Mathieu Blanchette.
+* Zhang Yanlin, and Mathieu Blanchette.
 "Reference panel-guided super-resolution inference of Hi-C data."
 Bioinformatics 39.Supplement_1 (2023): i386-i393.
 (ISMB/ECCB 2023 proceedings; Accept. rate=14%)
-* Zhang, Zhe, et al. "The Tibetan-Yi region is both a corridor and a barrier for human gene flow."
+* Zhang Zhe, et al. "The Tibetan-Yi region is both a corridor and a barrier for human gene flow."
 Cell Reports 39.4 (2022). (co-first author, cover article)
+* Michael J. Johnston, et al. "TULIPs decorate the three-dimensional genome of PFA ependymoma", Cell 187, 1-20 (2024)

 Teaching
 ======